-Arthritis affects most people in the joints.
-When arthritis is an autoimmune disorder, it can have an effect on other areas of the body too and lead to the development of other disorders.
+Arthritis affects most people in their joints.
+When arthritis is an autoimmune disorder, it can have an effect on other areas of your body too and lead to the development of other disorders.

 Celiac disease is an autoimmune disorder.
 When you have celiac disease and you eat foods with gluten such as breads, cereals, and pastas, your body attacks the gluten, causing pain in your intestines and diarrhea.

-Since the gluten can be anywhere in your blood, people with celiac can have pain and inflammation in other areas of the body, such as the joints.
+Since the gluten can be anywhere in your blood, people with celiac can have pain and inflammation in other areas of their bodies, such as their joints.
 It can also cause organ damage, bone loss (osteoporosis), and weight loss.

-People with celiac disease have to follow a strict gluten-free diet to avoid these symptoms.
-Celiac disease is also underdiagnosed because some of the symptoms mimic other conditions such as arthritis.
+People with celiac disease have to follow a gluten-free diet to avoid these symptoms.
+Celiac disease is also underdiagnosed because some symptoms mimic other conditions such as arthritis.

 To date, there’s no research that shows that arthritis can cause celiac, but celiac may have an effect on arthritis.